OpenHumans/ohjh-example-notebooks/README.md

 In [`twitter-archive-text-mining-R.ipynb`](https://github.com/OpenHumans/ohjh-example-notebooks/blob/master/twitter-archive-text-mining-R.ipynb) you can find an example of how you can use `R` to do text mining.
 It uses a very simple approach that splits tweets in more *historic* and *current* ones and from this identifies words which are over/underrepresented in these two categories, along you to find out which words/topics have become more/less important for you over time.

 A similar approach is used to associate emojis with topics. ✈️🎉

+### Made your own?
+You made your own *Personal Data Notebook* and think it would be a great example for other people?
+Please be in touch with Bastian at bastian@openhumans.org.
+Or if you're a GitHub person: [Make a pull request against our Example Notebook repository](https://github.com/OpenHumans/ohjh-example-notebooks).